esphome/esphome-docs/components/esp32_ble_server.rst

 Configuration variables:

 - **uuid** (*Required*, string, int): The UUID of the descriptor.
 If it is a string, it should be in the format ``xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx``.
-- **max_length** (*Optional*, int): The maximum length of the descriptor.
-Defaults to 0, which means the maximum length is calculated based on the initial value.
-- **value** (*Optional*, string, int, float, boolean, list of bytes): The value of the descriptor.
-Defaults to an empty string.
+- **value** (*Required*, string, int, float, boolean, list of bytes): The value of the descriptor.

 .. _esp32_ble_server-characteristic-on_write:

 ``on_write`` Trigger
 --------------------

 With this configuration option you can write complex automations that are triggered when a characteristic is written to.
+It provides the ``x`` variable which contains the new value of the characteristic.

 .. code-block:: yaml